BSN++: Complementary Boundary Regressor with Scale-Balanced Relation Modeling for Temporal Action Proposal Generation: Experiments

 \subsection{Datasets and Setup}

-\textbf{Datasets.} \textbf{ActivityNet-1.3} \cite{Anet} is a large-scale video dataset for action recognition and temporal action detection tasks used in the ActivityNet Challenge from 2016 to 2019.
-It contains 19, 994 videos with 200 action classes temporally annotated, and the ratio of training, validation and testing sets is 1:1:2. \textbf{THUMOS-14} \cite{Jiang} contains 200 and 213 untrimmed videos with temporal annotations of 20 action classes in validation and testing sets respectively, which is commonly used for temporal action detection task.
+\textbf{Datasets.} \textbf{ActivityNet-1.3} \cite{Anet} is a large-scale video dataset for action recognition and temporal action detection tasks used in the ActivityNet Challenge from 2016 to 2020.
+It contains 19, 994 videos with 200 action classes temporally annotated, and the ratio of training, validation and testing sets is 1:1:2. \textbf{THUMOS-14} \cite{Jiang} contains 200 and 213 untrimmed videos with temporal annotations of 20 action classes in validation and testing sets respectively.

 \textbf{Implementation details.} For feature encoding, we adopt the two-stream network \cite{K.Simonyan}, where ResNet network \cite{K.He} and BN-Inception network \cite{S.Ioffe} are used as the spatial and temporal networks respectively.
 During feature extraction, the interval $ \sigma $ is set to 16 and 5 on ActivityNet-1.3 and THUMOS14 respectively.

-On ActivityNet-1.3, we rescale the feature sequence of input videos to $ l_{w}=100 $ by linear interpolation following the previous \cite{BSN}, and the maximum duration $ D $ is also set to 100 to cover all action instances.
+On ActivityNet-1.3, we rescale the feature sequence of input videos to $ l_{w}=100 $ by linear interpolation following \cite{BSN}, and the maximum duration $ D $ is also set to 100 to cover all action instances.
 While on THUMOS14, the length $ l_{w} $ of sliding windows is set to 128 while the maximum duration $ D $ is set to 64, which can cover almost 98\% action instances.
 On both datasets, we train our BSN++ from scratch using the Adam optimizer and the batch size is set to 16.
 And the initial learning rate is set to 0.001 for 7 epochs, then 0.0001 for another 3 epochs.